Slack vs Discord: Everything You Need to Know (2026)

 On the other hand, the free Discord plan allows unlimited access to your message history and unlimited storage per individual user.
 A video call can host up to 25 people, whereas there’s no limit to the number of users on a voice call.

-Plus, while Slack limits the number of workspaces you can create to one in all but the most expensive plan (Enterprise Grid), you can create up to 100 servers on Discord for free.
+Plus, while Slack allows you to create only one workspace in all but the most expensive plan (Enterprise+), you can join up to 100 servers on Discord for free.

-Regarding paid plans, Slack offers 3 plans starting at $8.75 per user per month (billed monthly), while Discord offers 2 paid plans for $9.99 and $2.99, respectively — Nitro and Nitro Basic.
+Regarding paid plans, Slack offers 3 plans starting at $8.75 per user per month (billed monthly), while Discord offers 2 paid plans for $9.99 and $2.99 per user per month, respectively — Nitro and Nitro Basic.

-The upgrades you get with either plan are mostly cosmetic — animated emoji and avatars, profile badges, and better-quality videos.
+The upgrades you get with either Discord plan are mostly cosmetic, with no business value — things like animated emojis and avatars, profile badges, and better-quality videos.

 Ultimately, most Slack users are on a paid plan, whereas most Discord users rely on the free version.